diericx/svelte-breadcrumbs/README.md

 ## BreadcrumbTitle

-Attempts to generate a breadcrumb title by searching the cooresponding route modules for data, or falling back to the data in the route itself.
+Attempts to generate a breadcrumb title by searching the corresponding route modules for data, or falling back to the data in the route itself.

 ### Props